Eye (cyclone): Formation and detection

 Many aspects of this process remain a mystery.
 Scientists do not know why a ring of convection forms around the center of circulation instead of on top of it, or why the upper-level anticyclone ejects only a portion of the excess air above the storm.
 Many theories exist as to the exact process by which the eye forms: all that is known for sure is that the eye is necessary for tropical cyclones to achieve high wind speeds.

-The formation of an eye is almost always an indicator of increasing tropical cyclone organisation and strength.
-Because of this, forecasters watch developing storms closely for signs of eye formation.

 For storms with a clear eye, detection of the eye is as simple as looking at pictures from a weather satellite.
 However, for storms with a filled eye, or an eye completely covered by the central dense overcast, other detection methods must be used.
 Observations from ships and hurricane hunters can pinpoint an eye visually, by looking for a drop in wind speed or lack of rainfall in the storm's center.
 In the United States, South Korea, and a few other countries, a network of NEXRAD Doppler weather radar stations can detect eyes near the coast.
 Weather satellites also carry equipment for measuring atmospheric water vapor and cloud temperatures, which can be used to spot a forming eye.
 In addition, scientists have recently discovered that the amount of ozone in the eye is much higher than the amount in the eyewall, due to air sinking from the ozone-rich stratosphere.
 Instruments sensitive to ozone perform measurements, which are used to observe rising and sinking columns of air, and provide indication of the formation of an eye, even before satellite imagery can determine its formation.